reenhanced/wp-dev-kit/README.md

       traefik.http.routers.wp-dev-kit.rule: Host(`example.local`)
 ```

-Because override files live inside `.wp-env/` (which is gitignored), you can safely store machine-specific labels or secrets there without affecting the template.
+Override files live inside `.wp-env/` (which is gitignored), so machine-specific labels or secrets stay out of the template.

 ## Running custom WP-CLI commands